Job 27: Guest Reflection

 Sadly his experience Is one that feels painfully familiar.
 This is the world we’re living in Isn't It.
 Even when people see the evidence, they still choose a different narrative—one that fits their comfort or ideology better.
 We’re living in a “don’t believe what you see, believe what we tell you it is” era, and it’s grievous to watch.

 Here’s what comforts me: I get to be settled in my spirit with Jesus.
-Job clung to the hope that trouble wouldn’t last forever, and he decided to stay with God no matter what.
-He didn’t turn away just because his friends had a form of godliness but lacked real power.
+Job clung to the hope that trouble wouldn’t last forever, and he remained a follower of Christ no matter what.
+He didn’t turn away just because his friends had what appeared to be a form of godliness.
+Bottom line, It lacked real power.
 He simply chose to stay close to the One who holds all power.
 Lord, I needed that reminder today.
 When everything else fails, I will stick with You.
+All my help comes from You, Lord!

 Comments